Are Home Warranties Worth It?

 American Home Shield, which has earned a B rating from the Better Business Bureau (BBB) for customer satisfaction, offers a wide variety of coverages for various home systems and appliances.
 American Home Shield's annual fees range from $480 – $1,000+ per year.

 The company, which has been in business for 50 years, also offers add-ons such as roof leak repair, an electronic protection plan, pools and inground spas, septic pumps and well pumps.
 You can also choose between a $75 – $125 service fee.

 America's 1st Choice Home Club offers a silver plan, platinum and gold plan along with a systems plan.
 The plans run from $518 – 709 annually and require a $75 – $125 service fee.
 The platinum plan offers coverage for 18 systems and appliances.
 AFC Home Club offers 24/7 customer service and other perks, including free credit monitoring and family emergency services.
 The company even offers discounts on home security, household items, kitchen appliances and more.

 Homeowners can also hire their own contractors or choose from America's 1st Choice Home Club's technician database.
 The company guarantees parts and labor for the life of its membership.
 Its Platinum home warranty coverage includes service for washers and dryers, kitchen appliances, HVAC systems, water heaters, electrical systems, plumbing stoppages, ductwork and more.

 The Bottom Line

-12 Critical Questions To Ask When Buying A House
+12 Questions To Ask When Buying A House

-For inexperienced home buyers, it's hard to know what questions to ask when looking at properties.
-Use this checklist to make sure you get the right info.
+For inexperienced home buyers, it’s hard to know what questions to ask when buying a house.
+Use this checklist to make sure you get the right information.